-To determine if smoke is capable of entering the sens-Install the cover using the six screws that are captured in ing chamber, visually identify any obstructions.
-Plug the the housing cover.
-Be certain filters are installed as speciexhaust and sampling tube holes to prevent ducted air from carrying smoke away from the detector head, then blow fied in Section [5].
-Make sure that the cover fits into the smoke such as cigarette, cotton wick, or punk directly at base groove and that all gaskets are in their proper posithe head to cause an alarm.
-REMEMBER TO REMOVE THE tions.
+Install the cover using the six screws that are captured in the housing cover.
+Be certain filters are installed as specified in Section [5].
+Make sure that the cover fits into the base groove and that all gaskets are in their proper positions.
 Tighten the six screws.
-PLUGS AFTER THIS TEST, OR THE DETECTOR WILL NOT [9] Duct Smoke Detector Maintenance and Test FUNCTION PROPERLY.

-Procedures
+[9] Duct Smoke Detector Maintenance and Test Procedures

 Test and maintain duct smoke detectors as recommended in NFPA 72.
-The tests contained in this manual were proper detector operation.
+The tests contained in this manual were devised to assist maintenance personnel in verification of proper detector operation.